RightsandWrongsgit/ARMTEC/business/claimsresearch.md

 Other points to consider include: (a) the First Amendment affords no immunity to comparative advertising that exceeds the bounds of truthful advertising, (b) state false advertising, defamation, and disparagement laws can also be applied to comparative advertising, (c) there are no strictures on the use of a competitor's trademark as long as it is used non-deceitfully.

-Major issues involved in determining whether comparative advertising claims are legally permissible include:
+Major issues involved in determining whether comparative advertising claims are legally permissible include:<br>

 -       the need to consider what the audience actually perceives when exposed to such an advertisement<br>
 -       the need for research to support explicit ad claims<br>